Laurin Group at Lansdowne Live

-How we mobilized forces and executed plans to deliver millions of dollars of construction work in a very short time on a very high-profile site.
+How we mobilized forces and executed plans to deliver tens of millions of dollars in construction work on a tight schedule and on a very high-profile site.

-Here was a prime downtown real estate asset, rooted in history, but which suffered from neglect and disuse.
-When plans to finally redevelop the park were swung into action in the spring of 2012, the site became a blur of activity.
+The Lansdowne parcel was a prime, downtown real estate asset with deep historical roots.
+However, it had suffered from decades of neglect and disuse.
+When plans to finally redevelop the park were put into action in Spring 2021, the site became a blur of activity.

-The scope of work was ambitious.
-Partners Ottawa Sports and Entertainment Group (OSEG) and the City of Ottawa imagined a grand, accessible and welcoming space that invited residents to live, work and play on site.
-It was also large.
-Renovation required not only assembly of dozens of new buildings, but also significant demolition and remediation work to existing structures, all while preserving some of the park’s 19th century heritage assets.
+The scope of work undertaken was ambitious.
+The Ottawa Sports Entertainment Group (OSEG) and the City of Ottawa imagined a grand, accessible, and welcoming space that invited residents to live, work and play on site.

-Laurin General Contractor was proud to play a key role in Lansdowne’s redevelopment.
-We delivered millions of dollars worth of work for the OSEG/City of Ottawa public-private partnership, on budget, to precise specification- and in time for opening day of the 2014 CFL season.
+Laurin Group was proud to play a critical role in Lansdowne’s redevelopment.
+We delivered tens of millions of dollars’ worth of work for the OSEG/City of Ottawa public-private partnership, on budget, to precise specification- and in time for opening day of the 2014 CFL season.

 Our work on site was extensive, and our pace was frenetic.
-We assembled base buildings on some projects, performed tenant fit-ups on others, and executed both on still others.
-And we performed under all types of contractual arrangements: anything from construction management to lump-sum, hard bid.
+We assembled base buildings on some projects, performed tenant fit-ups on others, and executed both on others.
+This work was performed under several different kinds of contractual arrangements: anything from construction management to lump sum, hard bid contracts.

-One jewel in our crown was the work we performed at TD Place, Lansdowne’s multi-use stadium that serves as home to the Ottawa Redblacks, Atletico di Ottawa, Ottawa 67s and the Ottawa Fury FC.
-During the three months prior to the stadium’s opening- when failure to meet the schedule was simply not an option- we mobilized our forces to deliver an intense amount of work, in a very short period.
+One jewel in our crown was the work we performed at TD Place, Lansdowne’s multi-use stadium, home to the Ottawa Redblacks, Atletico di Ottawa, Ottawa 67s and the Ottawa Blackjacks.
+In the three (3) months prior to the stadium’s opening- when failure to meet the schedule was simply not an option- we mobilized our forces to complete an intense amount of work, in a very short period.

 Success, for us, came in the form of a job well done- on time and on budget.
-TD Place and the rest of phase one of the park threw open its doors to the public on gameday, July 14, 2014 to a great reception- and a near flawless fan experience.
-We were proud to be one of the members of the team that made that part of the project a reality, and prouder still to receive a letter of commendation from the project owners.
+TD Place and the rest of phase one of the park threw open its doors to the public on gameday, July 14, 2015 to a great reception- and a near flawless fan experience.
+We were proud to be a central member of the team that made that part of the project a reality, and prouder still to have received a letter of commendation form the project’s owners.

 How did we do it?